anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 22.1-14** continues the series in the Pentateuch and in Genesis, and is about Abraham being commanded to offer his son Isaac as a burnt-offering. **Psalm 13** is about God's deliverance from death.
 * **Romans 6.12-23** continues the series in Romans (without a gap), and is about living as slaves of righteousness, not as slaves of sin.
 * **Matthew 10.40-42** continues the series in Matthew (without a gap), and says, 'Whoever welcomes you welcomes me, and whoever welcomes me welcomes the one who sent me.
 Whoever welcomes a prophet in the name of a prophet will receive a prophet's reward'.
 The 'Related' reading, **Jeremiah 28.5-9** is about true and false prophets, and looks ahead to the vindication (reward?) of the true prophets.
 The 'Related' psalm, **Psalm 89.1-4, 15-18** (or 89.8-18) says, 'in your favour you lift up our heads', which might be a prophet's reward.
-  * Matthew 11.1: omitted.
-  * Matthew 11.2-11: see Advent 3.
-  * Matthew 11.12-13: omitted, along with its parallel in Luke 16.16.
-  * Matthew 11.14: omitted, along with its parallel in Mark 9.13.
-  * Matthew 11.15: common saying, included elsewhere ('Let anyone with ears listen!').

 Year C